 Michael Gove - 46 votes.

 On Monday 11 July Andrea Leadsome announced she was withdrawing her candicacy and was supporting Theresa May.
 David Cameron later announced that he would resign as Prime Minister on Wednesday 13 July following his last Prime Minister's Questions.
-Theresa May is expected to be confirmed as Prime Minister by Wednesday evening.
+Theresa May was confirmed as Prime Minister later that evening.

 A leadership contest can be triggered in two ways; if 15% of Conservative MPs write to the Chairman of the 1922 Committee saying they no longer have confidence in the leader of the Conservative Party, or if he or she resigns.